A Quick Guide To Understand What Is Maturity In Insurance

 • The sum assured (original coverage amount).

-• Bonuses, such as reversionary or terminal bonuses in participating policies.
+• Bonuses, such as reversionary or terminal bonuses in participating policies (note: these are typically not guaranteed and depend on insurer performance).

 Maturity Date: